Depression in Women: 4 Things to Know

 - Difficulty concentrating, remembering, or making decisions

-- Changes in appetite or weight
+- Changes in sleep or appetite

-- Thoughts of death or suicide, or suicide attempts
+- Thoughts of death or suicide or suicide attempts

 3. Certain types of depression are unique to women.